Hansrajgupta07/humanoid_inverse_dynamics/README.md

 The goal is to estimate how much torque each joint (hip, knee, ankle) needs to produce a prescribed motion. **Inverse dynamics** solves for the joint torques and reaction forces required to generate that motion.
-Those torque profiles feed real design decisions — actuator and gearbox selection, structural sizing, and power budgeting.
+Those torque profiles feed real design decisions actuator and gearbox selection, structural sizing, and power budgeting.

-The leg is modelled as a **multibody system** of rigid links connected by joints, with mass and inertia on each body and foot–ground contact defined. **MSC Adams** assembles the model, drives it along the prescribed motion, and solves the equations of motion to recover the joint torques.
+The leg is modelled as a **multibody system** of rigid links connected by joints, with mass and inertia on each body and foot ground contact defined. **MSC Adams** assembles the model, drives it along the prescribed motion, and solves the equations of motion to recover the joint torques.